 We need to step into the mind of our audience.
 This means stepping into their brain to better understand what is going on.

 Lisa Feldman Barrett has written an excellent book called ‘How emotions are made, the secret life of the brain’.
 Barrett explains that your brain is wired for speed.
 It receives millions of sensory inputs every moment of your waking life.
 It cannot process everything received at the speed required to keep you safe.
 To compensate it performs continuous predictions and simulations.
 It tests these predictions comparing them to incoming sensory inputs from the world.
 These could be a feeling within your body or from the outside world.
 Your brain treats all inputs with equal importance.
 It acts like a scientist comparing a hypothesis against data in an experiment.
 If it is predicting well, the sensory inputs confirm your prediction is correct.
 It then takes this prediction as your reality.

-For many this next statement comes as a surprise.
-Your audience is constructing their reality using information you are communicating.
-Next it tests this knowledge against the meaning they give to your information.
+For many, this next statement comes as a surprise.
+Your audience is constructing their reality using the information you are communicating.
+Next, it tests this knowledge against the meaning they give to your information.
 This allows their brain to estimate how confident it is their prediction is correct.